landlab/landlab/docs/source/user_guide/build_a_model.rst

 stitching these images together into a video file externally.

 DEJH has had a lot of success doing this in Preview on a Mac (which has the great advantage that it is always available).
-Simply open the first image, goto ``Export...`` under file, then **while holding down alt** click on the ``Format`` button to gain access to a list of extra formats, including ``.gif``.
+Simply open the first image, go to ``Export...`` under file, then **while holding down alt** click on the ``Format`` button to gain access to a list of extra formats, including ``.gif``.
 Open your new gif file, also in preview, then just drag the remaining image files into the sidebar onto the first